Boehringer-Ingelheim/FutureManager/README.md

 # FutureManager

 Does your shiny application run some time consuming calculations?
-Do you wish you could do some other things in the app when waiting for the results?
+Would you like your app to do some other things while waiting for the results?
 Are you tired of forcing your functions to use `%...>%` operator?
 Here's the FutureManager!

 * Launch multiple long-running processes in the background and keep the app responsive
-* You clicked the run button by accident?
-No worries, just cancel the calculations!
+* Even after clicking the run button by accident, you can cancel the calculations.
 * Progress bar per each process?
 Yes, please!

 Sounds good?